-Nevena Jevremovic, Founder and the President of the Association ARBITRI
+Nevena Jevremović, Co-founder and the President of the Association ARBITRI

 Phone: +1 412 378 8007

 Nevena’s research work focuses on international dispute resolution, especially alternative dispute resolution mechanisms in both a commercial and investment context.
-She published work focused mainly on the arbitration system in Bosnia, and she is currently working on a monography on civil procedure in Bosnia for the Kluwer Encyclopedia of Laws.
-Nevena participated as a panelist in several conferences in Bosnia and in the region, including the following: FIDIC – implementing “turnkey” projects in Bosnia and Herzegovina (May, 2015), 1st Sarajevo Arbitration Day (Sarajevo, October 2014), and 3rd Regional Conference of the Civil Law Forum for South East Europe (October, 2013).
+She published work focused on the arbitration system in Bosnia and participated as a panelist in several conferences in Bosnia and in the region.

 Jasmin Hasić, Co-founder of the Association ARBITRI